kszuyen/A-Dating-App-for-Dogs/README.md

 # Link Expires at 2 Weeks!!

 **When we deployed our project to Vercel, we encountered an issue stating that:
-<font color="red">"No more than 12 Serverless Functions can be added to a deployment on the Hobby plan".</font>
+> "No more than 12 Serverless Functions can be added to a deployment on the Hobby plan".
 Therefore we are now on a 2 week free pro trail plan at Vercel.**